Colonial Beach is starting to open up for Memorial Day Weekend.

-For all the happenings and things going on, see our Calendar
+For more happenings and things going on, see our Calendar

 Memorial Day, a Federal Holiday in the U.S.A. honors those who died while serving in the United States military.
 It's observed annually on the last Monday in May, and it used to be called Decoration Day.

 It takes place in May because it was originally enacted to honor Union Civil War soldiers, and the day of reunification after the Civil War occurred in May.